 Grind size depends on the brew style.
 Assuming your burr grinder has 10 notches to adjust grind size you would use around a #2 for espresso, a #5 for pour over, #7 for drip, and #9 for French press.
 These are all rough estimates and you should adjust from here until you find what works best for you!

 A good rule of thumb is if you wouldn't drink the water, don't use it to make your coffee.

 Water treatment chemicals and naturally occurring minerals will create poor flavors and ruin an otherwise good cup of coffee.
 The most common and detrimental chemical to flavor is chlorine.
 We use a carbon filter because it’s very good at removing chlorine, among other chemicals and minerals.
 The key is to remember to periodically replace the filters to keep them working!

 Brew time is dependent on the brew method.
-As a rough guide, espresso shots should take around 25 seconds, a pour over should take around 2 minutes and 20 seconds, and a french press should take 4 minutes.
+As a rough guide, espresso shots should take around 28 seconds, a pour over should take around 2 minutes and 30 seconds, and a French press should take 4 minutes.
 Times vary for consumer grade drip machines.
 Adjust the grind size coarser (or higher) to shorten the brew time.
 Adjust the grinder finer (or lower) to increase brew time.

 Sign up for our Newsletter!

 Subscribe to the Wolf Coffee Newsletter to be informed about exciting new product releases, announcements, and promotions!